 As far as functionality goes, pick an entrenching tool that can serve many purposes.
 Make sure that the shovel can be adjusted and configured at various angles so you can use it for different jobs.
 The serrated edge of the shovel should also sharpen easily.

 Building trenches and defensive positions are things that many civilians aren’t likely to do, especially during peacetime.
 But don’t discount the entrenching tool just yet—there are still a bunch of things you can use it for.

 Sanitation is essential whether you’re looking at short-term or long-term survival.
 Without proper waste management and disposal, you’re putting yourself at risk for various infections and diseases.

-A shelter is one of the most important aspects of outdoor survival.
-One can only last for 3 hours without shelter in harsh conditions, so you gotta find or build a shelter fast.
+Shelter is one of the most important aspects of outdoor survival.
+You can only last for 3 hours without shelter in harsh conditions, so you gotta find or build a shelter fast.

-You can create a primitive dug-out shelter with an e-tool, or use it to pound in and remove the stakes of your tent or tarp shelter.
-Bigger bushcraft super shelters, like these, need basic foundation, so put your e-tool to good use and do some digging.
+You can create a primitive dug-out shelter with your entrenching tool or use it to pound in and remove the stakes of your tent or tarp shelter.
+Bigger bushcraft super shelters, like these, need a basic foundation, so put your shovel to good use and do some digging.